 Woody Oils

-Cedarwood, sandalwood, and frankincense are used for grounding and deeper relaxation.
+Cedarwood, sandalwood, and frankincense are used for grounding, deeper relaxation, and meditation support.

 How to Use Essential Oils